aixigo/PREvant/README.md

 ## Basic Terminology

-An *application*, that PREvant manages, is a composition of microservices based on an “architectural pattern that arranges an application as a collection of loosely coupled, fine-grained services, communicating through lightweight protocols.” ([Wikipedia][wiki-microservices]) Each application has a unique name which is the key to perform actions like creating, duplicating, modifying, or deleting these applications via REST API or Web UI.
+An *application*, that PREvant manages, is a composition of microservices based on an “architectural pattern that arranges an application as a collection of loosely coupled, fine-grained services, communicating through lightweight protocols.”  ([Wikipedia][wiki-microservices]).Each application has a unique name which is the key to perform actions like creating, duplicating, modifying, or deleting these applications via REST API or Web UI.

-In each application, PREvant manages the microservices as *services* which need to be available in the [OCI Image Format][oci-image-spec] (a.k.a.
-Docker images).
+In each application, PREvant manages the microservices as *services* which need to be available in the format of  Docker images, known more specifically as [OCI Image Format].
 At least one service needs to be available for an application.
 PREvant manages the following kind of services:

 - *Instance*: a service labeled as instance is a service that has been